 As more and more improvements were made on the property, the waitlist continued to grow.
 In June 1977, another addition was dedicated to giving the home another ten large private rooms, a large lounge, a spacious hall, and a chapel.
 Improvements were an ongoing project to make sure our house had everything our residents needed to be happy and safe, including the addition of a medication room and exam room.
 In 2014, the latest addition to our campus was opened--the Mary Barry Building.

 As the Right Worthy Grand Matron in 1900, Mrs. Mary Barry--known as the Mother of the Eastern Star--declared a goal she had for the future of the organization: “Our Ritual teaches that the Order exists for the purpose of…providing for the welfare of the wives, daughters, and widows of Master Masons.
 During the past years, I have seen the need of a home…for those who were worthy and had a right to look to us for assistance.
 It seems to me quite appropriate that this Grand Chapter should at this time take some action in the matter.”

 It took another 31 years for that brief statement of hope to become a physical reality.
-The Robert Russell Eastern Star Masonic Retirement Home was dedicated on September 13, 1931.
-Brother Robert Russell felt compelled by Mary Barry’s vision to donate a portion of his 800 acre ranch to the cause with the stipulation that the Order of the Eastern Star was to build a home for aged and indigent members upon the land.
-He was present when the cornerstone was laid on September 18, 1930.
-Our newest building bears her name in honor of not only her vision for the future, but her constant effort to provide for those in need.
+On September 13th, 1931, the Robert Russell Eastern Star Masonic Retirement Home was dedicated.
+Brother Robert Russell felt compelled by Mary Barry’s vision to donate a portion of his 800-acre ranch to the cause.
+His only stipulation was that the Order of the Eastern Star was to build a home for its aged and indigent members upon the land.
+He was present when the cornerstone was laid on September 18th, 1930.